Boldark/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The script prints Hello, world in a new line
+the scrips prints a confused smiley face